nguyenhoanghuycqtv/ct449-fe/README.md

 ### Credits

-This project was created by [your name].
+This project was created by Nguyen Hoang Huy.
 The frontend repository can be found at https://github.com/nguyenhoanghuycqtv/ct449-fe.

 ### License